CS-440-Fall-2021/hw2/README.md

 ## 2.2 Feedback

-You will provide feedback on your teammate and on the homework.
+You will provide feedback on your buddies and on the homework.
 The feedback form will be available on LMS with further instructions and will be due at the same time as the problem set.

 This is an individual submission on LMS and contributes to your individual _Team Factor_ which is 1 by default and penalized for non-submission or non-participation in the team as assessed through peer feedback or GitHub contribution.